 Nottingham, located in the heart of England, has become a sought-after destination because of its vibrant yet livable cosmopolitan flair.
 This is a city that really caters to students, creating a constant hum and buzz.
 Whether you are interested in more traditional aspects of culture from symphonies to opera or prefer the latest in popular music bands, you will find that Nottingham has something for everyone.

-Courses may be selected among various departments.
+Students will only be placed in courses from two different departments.
 You will earn the following hours of credit:

 - Fall term: 12 credits.